Castleford too good for St Helens youngsters

 But the Saints stand-ins showed a lot of heart and were cheered by quickfire tries for Jumah Sambou and James Bell.

+"They put their bodies on the line, they scrambled well and worked really hard to save tries.

+"When we gave ourselves a good opportunity we showed we were really threatening.
+We probably just let ourselves down with basic errors."

-Castleford: Clare; Olpherts, Mamo, Fonua, Qaraqare; Trueman, O'Brien; Griffin, McShane, Watts, Lawler, Edwards, Westerman.
+Castleford: Clare; Olpherts, Mamo, Fonua, Qareqare; Trueman, O'Brien; Griffin, McShane, Watts, Lawler, Edwards, Westerman.

 Interchanges: Milner, Massey, Smith, Martin.